- 1 GRADES OF CONCRETE?

 M15 concrete grade concrete gets categorized as an ordinary grade.
 Its features, properties, and uses are quite close to M10 with a very slight difference.

 PROPERTIES OF THE M15 GRADE CONCRETE:

-It contains a mix ratio is 1:3:6 .1 cement .3 sand and six aggregate.M-15 M represents the mix, while 15 N/mm2 is the characteristic compressive strength of the concrete cube for 29 days.
+It contains a mix ratio is 1:3:6 .1 cement .3 sand and six aggregate.M-15 M represents the mix, while 15 N/mm2 is the concrete cube’s characteristic compressive strength for 29 days.

-M12 grade real nominal maximum size of aggregate is 20 mm; its specific gravity is 3.25 while the specific gravity of fine aggregate and the specific gravity of coarse aggregate is 2.6 and 2.65, respectively.
+M12 grade real nominal maximum size of aggregate is 20 mm; its specific gravity is 3.25, while the specific gravity of the fine aggregate and the specific gravity of the coarse aggregate are 2.6 and 2.65, respectively.